wallacepck/tp/docs/DeveloperGuide.md

    1. Download the jar file and copy into an empty folder

-   2. Double-click the jar file Expected: Shows the GUI with a set of sample contacts.
+   2. Double-click the jar file, or alternatively, type `java -jar academysource.jar` into your terminal in the directory holding the `academysource.jar` file and press enter.
+Expected: Shows the GUI with a set of sample contacts.
 The window size may not be optimum.

    3. Saving window preferences

    4. Resize the window to an optimum size.
 Move the window to a different location.
 Close the window.

-   5. Re-launch the app by double-clicking the jar file.<br>
+   5. Re-launch the app by repeating step 2.<br>
   Expected: The most recent window size and location is retained.

 2. _{ more test cases …​ }_